Types of Eczema

 Dr. Teo Wan Lin has authored a book, Skincare Bible: Dermatologist’s Tips for Cosmeceutical Skincare, which provides comprehensive tips on skincare for eczema and dry skin sufferers.

 You may consult Dr Teo Wan Lin, accredited dermatologist of TWL Specialist Skin & Laser Center in Singapore where telemedicine consultations are offered for conditions such as acne, eczema , as well as other forms of facial skin conditions and body rashes.
-For more skincare tips, you may listen to her podcast Dermatologist Talks: Science of Beauty.Tags: Atopic Dermatitis / Eczema, Ceramides, Skin Health
+For more skincare tips, you may listen to her podcast Dermatologist Talks: Science of Beauty.Tags: ~All Topics, Atopic Dermatitis / Eczema, Ceramides, Skin Health